kutec/tssync/_drafts/2015-11-29-7-signs-you-should-invest-in-sass.md

 <h3>Sass Partials</h3>
 The feature name - partial - itself suggest the meaning.
 Partials means to get separated to manage the stuffs more effectively.

 In Sass we can separate .scss files and @import them when required.
-Con
+Consider below hierarchical structure of the Sass directory:
+<pre>Sass (dir)
+|-</pre>
+&nbsp;

+&nbsp;